Never trust your email (or anything on Internet)

 Posted by Yuri Arabadji on 01 October 2019 03:41 PM

 In modern times, the rule of thumb when dealing with email messages is: DON'T CLICK on any links.
 Yeah, correct, don't click inside, on and around fancy looking HTML CSS-sprinkled emails, don't click on links inside plain text messages.
-Don't trust anyone unless you're entirely sure the other party was properly verified and identified.
+Don't trust anyone unless you're entirely sure the other party was properly identified and verified.

-Here's an example of such "itchy" email, which is entirely legitimate, but at the same time is hilariously incompetent, sneaky and sleazy: "Important Notice Regarding Your Domain Name(s)" sent by ENOM (aka our upstream domain provider) with From field firstname.lastname@example.org and HTML-only message body with a request to check the accuracy of your domain contact records.
+Here's an example of such "itchy" email, which is entirely legitimate, but at the same time is hilariously incompetent, sneaky and sleazy: "Important Notice Regarding Your Domain Name(s)" sent by ENOM (aka our upstream domain provider) with From field email@example.com and HTML-only message body with a request to check the accuracy of your domain contact records.
 It contains links that take you to a page on their site that displays contact info for your domains and a link at the bottom to "Update your contact information at Fused Network" linking to our (fused.com) site.
 The sender (name-services) didn't define strong SPF (it's neutral at the time of writing), didn't sign the message with DKIM and didn't publish a DMARC record.
-It's an ideal combination for scamming the hell out of you.
-On the bright side, the email includes your full name and lists the domain names you own, which would've been a good indicator of legitimacy unless all that data hasn't already been available publicly via historical whois records and via various data leaks.
+It's an ideal combination for a scam mail.
+On the bright side, the email includes your full name and lists the domain names you own, which would've been a good indicator of legitimacy unless all that data hadn't been already available publicly via historical whois records and via various data leaks.

 And speaking of data leaks, you should really check if you've been subjected to a publicly disclosed data leak at haveibeenpwned.com.
 Don't rejoice too early if you haven't been, as you could've been present in private leaks that are yet to see the sunlight of public disclosure announcement (or, instead, the hands of shady crooks who would pay for owning it).